annatinoco4-rct/venus_fly_trap_model/README.md

 ## Inspiration

-A plant.
-A desk.
-A question:
+A venus fly trap, a lot of free time, wanting to reduce uncertinty and a question:
 *why does it never close when I'm watching?*